HOW THE FORECAST WORKS

 Global reference baseline, free and frequently updated.
 On its own it never beats ECMWF, but in an ensemble it acts as an "independent vote" that catches scenarios the other 3 miss.

-All 4 models are queried via Open-Meteo (open-source / free tier for non-commercial use), which acts as the aggregator: a single HTTP call returns the 4 models' outputs aligned on the same hourly grid.
+All 4 models are queried via Open-Meteo (open-source / free tier for non-commercial use), which acts as the aggregator: a single HTTP call returns the 4 models' outputs on the 3 confidence variables (wind, gust, precipitation), aligned on the same hourly grid as the best-match.

 Confidence indicator